jaeyk/regression-analysis-with-time-series-data/README.md

 **Figure 4.
 Outlier detection**

 Finally, I checked the presence of outliers (an observation with a large residual).
 Outliers are particularly influential in small data analysis and can change the results.
 I construed a multivariate regression model and detected any DV values that are unusual given the predicted values of the model using Cook's distance (Cook's D).
-Cook's D is automatically calculated by the `ols_plot_cooksd_bar` function from the `olsrr` package.
 I then removed these outliers and imputed new values using the k-nearest neighbors (KNN) algorithm.

 ```{r}
 model <- lm(Freq ~ intervention + Percentage + pop_percentage + factor(category) + Type + presidency + senate + house, data = reagan_org)